rajbhatta/springboot_restapi_hibernate/README.md

 using http://localhost:8080/orchestra-call

 Note: for REST CLIENT, I have created two files using HTML and angular:  creditcard.html and user.html.
-So, you can call: http://localhost:8080/creditcard.html or http://localhost:8080/user.html if you don't wanna use postman for generating JSON data.
+So, you can call: http://localhost:8080/creditcard.html or http://localhost:8080/user.html.
+Thus, if you don't wanna use postman for generating JSON data.